-Pep’s City juggernaut continues it’s rampant and seemingly unstoppable path towards the Premier League title.
+Pep’s City juggernaut inevitably claimed the Premier League title with five games to spare.
 Rarely has a team played with such conviction and attacking fluidity, and never has it exerted so much control over possession and territory.
-At the time of writing, Guardiola’s men sit 15-points ahead of their nearest rivals United and, barring a miracle, this season appears to be over as the Citizens show no signs of slowing down.
 Yet, if we rewind a year, Pep was being chastised for being too rigid in his approach and urged to adopt a more pragmatic style.
-This refusal to depart from embedding a long-term identity is now reaping rewards.
+His refusal to depart from embedding a long-term identity has now reaped rewards.
 In this article, we assess how Pep managed to create a powerful identity for City, why this has been crucial to the team’s success and why the Sky Blues could go on to become one of the greatest Premier League sides in history.

 Identity and performance